Icinga/icinga2/doc/3-monitoring-basics.md

 >
 > The example is not complete as there are many different SMS providers.
 > Please note that sending SMS notifications will require an SMS provider
-> or local hardware with a SIM card active.
+> or local hardware with an active SIM card.

     object NotificationCommand "sms-notification" {
        command = [